 - Walt Disney’s Enchanted Tiki Room

-Also found in Adventureland are the Swiss Family Treehouse (which is more of an area to walk through than a ride) and A Pirates Adventure ~ Treasures of the Seven Seas (a scavenger hunt type game).
+Also found in Adventureland are the Swiss Family Treehouse (which is a walkthrough area) and A Pirates Adventure ~ Treasures of the Seven Seas (a scavenger hunt adventure game).

 Adventureland has one Table Service restaurant and three Quick Service restaurants: